Role-Based Access Control (RBAC) - Amazon ElastiCache for Redis

 ElastiCache automatically configures a default user with user ID and user name "default" and adds it to all user groups.
 You can't modify or delete this user.
 This user is intended for compatibility with the default behavior of previous Redis versions and has an access string that permits it to call all commands and access all keys.

-To add proper access control to a cluster, replace this default user with a new one that isn't enabled or uses a strong password.
+To add proper access control to a cache, replace this default user with a new one that isn't enabled or uses a strong password.
 To change the default user, create a new user with the user name set to default.
 You can then swap it with the original default user.

 The following procedures shows how to swap the original default user with another default user that has a modified access string.